 We relaxed in the teahouse without the ritual and pomp of a ceremony.
 No passing the same cup to your neighbour.
 (Don’t forget to wipe it first!)
 No need to comment on the exquisiteness of the ceramics.
 (Um, what to say?)
 The sugary wagashi, shaped into an autumn leaf to honour the current season, was balanced by the bitter, frothy matcha.

-Originally simple fruits and snacks, wagashi was elevated during the Edo period into poetic, edible art.
-Wagashi celebrates natural scenery, flora, fauna or special events.
+Wagashi were elevated during the Edo period into poetic, edible art.
+Wagashi celebrate natural scenery, flora, fauna or special events.
 For example, the moon on a lake, plum flowers, rabbits or a samurai helmut for a festival.

 Wagashi are cut in half with utensils ranging from austere wood sticks to fine knives like these we found in the Cover Nippon design shop in Tokyo.
 The set on the left has a cutter for each month of the year: